dojo/routing/README.md

 ##### State History

-State History is coming soon!
+The state history uses, the browsers history API, `pushState()` and `replaceState()` to add or modify history entries.
+The state history manager requires server-side support to work effectively.

 ##### Memory History

-The `MemoryHistory` should not be used in production applications but is useful for testing routing.
+The `MemoryHistory` should not be used in production applications, but is useful for testing routing.

 ```ts
 import { Router } from '@dojo/routing/Router';